SeanKilleen/seankilleen.github.io/_posts/2014-03-05-how-to-drag-and-drop-files-to-an-elevated-program-field-notes.markdown

 title: 'How to: Drag and Drop Files to an Elevated Program [Field Notes]'
 date: 2014-03-05 19:00:00.000000000 -05:00
 comments: true
+excerpt: "Running Visual Studio as an Administrator means that I can’t drag & drop files / folders from Windows Explorer (since it's not elevated)."
 references:
  - title: "The 'Works On My Machine' Certification Program"
    url: http://blog.codinghorror.com/the-works-on-my-machine-certification-program/